gayatripawar2001/CFT/README.md

    -aws lambda invoke --invocation-type RequestResponse --function-name lambda-sqs-sns --log-type Tail outputfile.txt;  more outputfile.txt

-## Efficiency Improvements:
+## Efficiency and Security Improvements:
-•	Use AWS CloudFormation Nested Stacks: If your infrastructure is complex, consider using AWS CloudFormation nested stacks to modularize your templates.
+-  Use AWS CloudFormation Nested Stacks: If your infrastructure is complex, consider using AWS CloudFormation nested stacks to modularize your templates.
 This can make it easier to manage and update your infrastructure.
-•	Implement robust error handling in your Lambda function to handle failures gracefully.
+-  Implement robust error handling in your Lambda function to handle failures gracefully.
-•	CloudWatch Alarms and Monitoring: Set up CloudWatch alarms to monitor resource utilization and trigger actions (e.g., scaling) based on predefined thresholds.
+-  loudWatch Alarms and Monitoring: Set up CloudWatch alarms to monitor resource utilization and trigger actions (e.g., scaling) based on predefined thresholds.
 This helps in proactive management of your resources

 **Security improvements:**
-•	Access Control:
+-  Access Control:
    Review and refine IAM roles and policies to ensure the principle of least privilege for Lambda, SQS, and S3 access.
-•	Backup and Disaster Recovery:
+-  Backup and Disaster Recovery:
    Implement backup and disaster recovery strategies for critical components, such as maintaining backups of important data in case of accidental deletion.
-•	Multi-Factor Authentication (MFA): Enable MFA for AWS accounts and IAM users to add an extra layer of security.
+-  Multi-Factor Authentication (MFA): Enable MFA for AWS accounts and IAM users to add an extra layer of security.

 ## Cleanup